Will Rogers and the Ranch

 Read even more through our Oklahoma section.
-(Will Rogers was originally from Oklahoma and his childhood home and a nearby museum are open to the public.)
+(He was originally from Oklahoma and his childhood home and a nearby museum are open to the public.)

 The home is open to the public but visitors must be on a tour with a tour guide and group size may be limited.
 Photography inside the house is prohibited.
 On view are personal items and furnishings owned by the Rogers family during the time they lived there.
 The home also features a window in the office of Will Rogers with a stunning view of the mountains behind it.
 Information can be found at parks.ca.gov, which you definitely should read beforehand because the grounds are used for a variety of events that change daily.
 The tour is free, except for a small parking fee.